MarcosPiedra/FootballServices/README.md

 - Player
 - Statistics

-The staticstics are update when update referes/managers and players.
+The statistics are updated when updated referees/managers and players.

 Jobs for update the players/managers not valids.